alberthun/legacy-sense-docs/guides/006-sense-edge/002-gateway-deployment.md

 ---
 title: Reach Edge Agent
-description: "Reach Edge Agent Guide"
+description: "A guide to installing the Reach Edge Agent for gateways"
 ---

 ## Introduction